• Skip to main content

 Ever had one of those days when nothing, absolutely nothing, goes according to plan?
 Well, Chuck Swindoll has had his share of days he’d like to do over.
 But since life doesn’t come with a “Do Over” button, Chuck shares how we can make the best of our days—even if it always seems that it’s one thing or another.

-In this practical and encouraging series, Pastor Chuck Swindoll addresses the reality that life doesn’t come with a “do-over” button.
-We all face seasons of intense pressure, whether it’s financial debt, family crises, or internal emotional battles.
-By looking at how Jesus and various biblical figures handled life’s “tough stuff,” Chuck provides a roadmap for finding hope, freedom, and strength to move beyond the crossroads of crisis toward a life of resilience and grace.
+In this practical series, Pastor Chuck Swindoll addresses the reality that life doesn’t come with a “do-over” button.
+By looking at how Jesus and biblical figures handled crises, Chuck provides a roadmap for finding hope and resilience.

-• Key Fact: Temptation often strikes at our points of greatest physical or emotional weakness; our defense is a pre-determined reliance on Scripture.
+• Key Fact: Temptation often strikes at our points of greatest physical or emotional weakness (the “chink in the armor”); the primary defense is a pre-determined reliance on Scripture.

-2. Getting Through the Tough Stuff of Misunderstanding (Mark 3:1–35)
+Message 2.
+Getting Through the Tough Stuff of Misunderstanding

-• Overview: Jesus was misunderstood by almost everyone—the religious elite, His own townsfolk, and even His family.
+• Overview: Jesus was misunderstood by the religious elite, his townsfolk, and even his own family.
 This message offers comfort for those who feel isolated or wrongly judged.

-• Key Fact: Being misunderstood is often the price of following God’s unique call on your life; Jesus is our model for persevering despite public opinion.
+• Key Fact: Being misunderstood is often the price of following God’s unique call on your life.
+Acceptance from God is more foundational than approval from people.

 • Overview: Anxiety “strangles” our perspective.
-Chuck uses the story of Mary and Martha to show how to slow down, simplify, and prioritize our relationship with Christ.
+Using the story of Mary and Martha, Chuck shows how to slow down, simplify, and prioritize our relationship with Christ over “much serving.”

 • Overview: A look at “Doubting Thomas.”
 Chuck explains that faith does not always come easily and that God is patient with our sincere struggles to believe.